narlock/UsefulItems/README.md

 # UsefulItems
 There are a small amount of different items and blocks within Minecraft Beta 1.7.3 compared to the modern version of the game.
-UsefulItems is a server-side plugin for Craftbukkit to give more use to different items.
+UsefulItems is a server-side plugin for Bukkit to give more use to different items.

 ## Installation